8e7an/dotvim/NOTES.md

 arr[3] = 'zar';
 arr[4] = 'gallah';

-Instead of the ctrl+v, move lines in visual mode, I, edit in insert mode, then exit to apply those changes to multiple lines you can use, from any multi-line visual selection, the following to achieve the same result:
+Instead of the <ctrl-v>, move lines in visual mode, I, edit in insert mode, then exit to apply those changes to multiple lines you can use, from any multi-line visual selection, the following to achieve the same result: